RN vs BSN: What's the Difference and Which is Right for You?

 • Cost: A BSN program may be more expensive than an ADN program, in some cases, significantly so.

-We urge you to consider your available options, including time, finances, and other obligations, and look at your long-term career goals before making a final decision on choosing an ADN or BSN program.
+We urge you to consider your options, including time, finances, and other obligations, and look at your long-term career goals before deciding between an ADN or BSN program.

 • Is an ADN the same as an RN?

-• A BSN degree is a better option because it will open more opportunities including administration, leadership, and earning an advanced degree.
+• A BSN degree is a better option because it will open more career opportunities, including administration, leadership, and more streamlined entry into graduate programs.

 • What can a BSN do that an RN Cannot?

-• What is the salary difference between BSN and RN?
+• What is the salary difference between a BSN and an RN?

 Find Nursing Programs